jtriley/StarCluster/README.rst

 Description:
 ------------
-StarCluster is a utility for creating and managing distributed computing clusters hosted on Amazon's Elastic Compute Cloud (EC2).
+StarCluster is a utility for creating and managing computing clusters hosted on Amazon's Elastic Compute Cloud (EC2).
 StarCluster utilizes Amazon's EC2 web service to create and destroy clusters of Linux virtual machines on demand.

 To get started, the user creates a simple configuration file with their AWS account details and a few cluster preferences (e.g. number of machines, machine type, ssh